 More broadly, this research demonstrates why it can be useful to elicit and analyse entire distributions rather than single point estimates.
 As long as (i) the prior is not uniform and (ii) the prior and likelihood have different modes (unlike in Experiment 2), the two terms make different contributions to the shape of the posterior distribution, so their individual contributions can be estimated.
+Our approach can be extended to consider cases like Figure 1 where the differences are even more pronounced than in the present study.
 There is a great deal of potential in applying this methodology to long-standing problems in human reasoning.
 Might the framing of the problem (i.e. how the problem is presented to the participants) affect base rate neglect (Barbey & Sloman, 2007) at least in part because people may implicitly assume priors with different distributional shapes (reflecting different levels of confidence or extent) depending on how the problem is presented to them?
 Might base rate neglect be smaller for priors that are easier to use, represent, or sample from?
 To what extent do anchoring effects change if the information is presented as a full distribution?
 Do the same individuals weight their priors and likelihoods the same across different problems?
 These are only some of the questions that can now be addressed.